Form Input Validation Using Regex

 Date question type

-The date question type is a fundamental component in various data collection methods, enabling the capture of specific dates or ranges.
-It plays a crucial role in scenarios such as event registrations, surveys, or booking systems.
-With date inputs, you can gather information on birthdays, appointment schedules, project timelines, and much more.
+The date question type is a core part of many data collection methods, letting you capture specific dates or ranges.
+It is useful for event registrations, surveys, and booking systems.
+With date inputs, you can gather birthdays, appointment schedules, project timelines, and more.

 • If you want to check if a date is from January and your date is in the format "YYYY-MM-DD" - ^\d{4}-01-\d{2}$